Does the use of strain gauges offer any advantages over other elements such as magnetic or capacitive?

 Yes.
 Several applications are illustrated in our website showing monitoring/analyzing Load simultaneously.
 Please send more detail and a technical adviser will contact you with proper solution.

 Do you have thru-feed model?

 We offer a variety reaction torque with thru hole as standard products.
-Also, we offer custom made rotary torque sensor with thru hole.

 Do your rotary sensors have NI drivers for lab view?